Hailey and Justin Bieber announce pregnancy, show baby bump

 Hailey and Justin Bieber announced their pregnancy and showed off her baby bump in matching Instagram posts on Thursday.

-A representative for Hailey Bieber confirmed to The Associated Press that the model is just over six months pregnant.
+A representative for Hailey Bieber confirmed to CBS News that the model is just over six months pregnant.

 Hailey, 27, and Justin, 30, have been married for more than five years, after tying the knot in a courthouse in 2018.